juliaguida/oystercard/pills/user_stories.md

 ```
 As a conscientious software developer
 So that I can understand the needs of the user and communicate effectively with my client
-I'd like a recognized technique for capturing and defining requirements in plain English
+I'd like a recognised technique for capturing and defining requirements in plain English
 ```

 ## Footnote